 A visit to my husband’s grandfather’s village of Zawoja

-Our second trip was to visit newly discovered cousins and I also wrote a book describing the trip.
+Our second trip was to visit newly discovered cousins.
 We were treated like royalty.
 By the way, I speak about five words of Polish, so don’t let a lack of knowing the native language stop you.
-Please know that these two books are really intended for the family’s appreciation but they might inspire you to travel to this beautiful country!
+We ended our time in Warsaw.